trychlos/pwix-modal/README.md

     - `body`: when specified, the name of the Blaze template to be set as the modal body

-    - `button`: when specified, an object or an array of object, each object providing the properties to be set on a button, as:
+    - `buttons`: when specified, an object or an array of object, each object providing the properties to be set on a button, as:

         - `id`: mandatory
         - `label`